 Welcome to my Blog!

-- Promoting coordination between the local health post and school to expand nutrition, mental health, physical activity, and sexual and reproductive health education in adolescents.
+• Promoting coordination between the local health post and school to expand nutrition, mental health, physical activity, and sexual and reproductive health education in adolescents, and

 This blog is a space for me to document and reflect on my service and experiences while also keeping friends and family updated on my life.

 See below for my most recent posts, or click ‘All Blogs’ at the top right of this page to see everything I have written.
-And, don’t forget to subscribe for notifications about new posts!
+Shameless plug to subscribe for notifications about new posts!

 Huayhuash: One of the most beautiful cordilleras in the world